Yuri-Bartochevis/Yuri-Bartochevis/README.md

 <p>
 👨‍🎓 Degree in Database Technologies <br/>
-👨‍🎓 Masters in Full-stack development <br/>
+👨‍🎓 Master in Full-stack development <br/>
 :heart_on_fire: Passionate about infrastructure and monitoring
 </p>